stationhead/android-assessment-vinyl/README.md

 instructions.

-We estimate that completing the assessment should take a typical applicant 1-2 hours.
-If you haven't completed the task by the 3 hour mark, submit what you have, even if it's unfinished.
+We estimate that completing the assessment should take a typical applicant 2-4 hours.
+If you haven't completed the task by the 6 hour mark, submit what you have, even if it's unfinished.
 Your work doesn't have to be perfect to move on to the next round.

 Your time begins when you accept the assignment through Github Classroom.
-You can review these instructions, the mockups, and the base repo for as long as you'd like before starting the assessment.
+You can review these instructions and the mockups for as long as you'd like before starting the assessment.

 ##### 2. Clone the repository and open the project.